beatriznegreiros/progenerator/README.md

 - Note: If your files have headers either delete it or entry it at the variable ``header`` at the INPUT block.

+## Necessary packages
+The following packages are dependencies of this repository:
+- numpy
+- pandas
+- matplotlib
+- pathlib

+Navigate with ``anaconda prompt`` to the the cloned repository and type ``conda env create -f environment.yml`` to create a conda environment with the above necessary packages.